 1. Defining your meadow area

-2. Decisions on irrigation, sowing or planting and maintenance in initial years to get the meadow established
+2. Decisions on irrigation, sowing or planting, and maintenance in the initial years to get the meadow established

 4. Preparation of the area

 5. Broadcasting seeds with the most appropriate method or planting from pots and plugs

 “A garden to walk in and immensity to dream in – what more could he ask?
 A few flowers at his feet and above him the stars.”